 - Promote business startups and expansions.

 - Attract new capital for entrepreneurs and startups.

-- Explore zoning modifications that reduce or eliminate barriers to innovative and alternative uses of space, especially for smaller-scale entrepreneurs.
+- Explore zoning modifications regulatory changes that reduce or eliminate barriers to innovative and alternative uses of space, especially for smaller-scale entrepreneurs.

 - Support connections between academic research and private industry.